 Work well with my hands.
 Regularly service the family car.
 Made wooden chairs and a table in my home workshop.
 I enjoy using my math skills while making furniture.
 Installed roofing material on a volunteer building project.
-Can use and are very familiar with computers, computer programs, software, and enjoys learning new programs.
+Can use and are very familiar with computers, computer programs, and software, and enjoys learning new programs.

 Reliable-missed only two days of school the entire senior year.

 Honest returned a lost wallet that contained money.

-Friendly-regularly engages in volunteer work in the community and enjoy assisting the elderly.
+Friendly-regularly engages in volunteer work in the community and enjoys assisting the elderly.